Abyla: Islamic

 After the death of Julian, sometimes also described as a king of the Ghomara Berbers, Berber converts to Islam took direct control of Septa.
 It was then destroyed during their great revolt against the Caliphate around 740.

 Septa subsequently remained a small village of Muslims and Christians surrounded by ruins until its resettlement in the 9th century by Mâjakas, chief of the Majkasa Berber tribe, who started the short-lived Banu Isam dynasty.
-The continuing existence of an embattled Christian community is attested by the martyrdom of St. Daniel Fasanella and his Franciscans in 1227; it subsequently survived until the town's capture by the Portuguese reëstablished the Roman Catholic Diocese of Ceuta on 4 April 1417.
+The continuing existence of an embattled Christian community is attested by the martyrdom of St. Daniel Fasanella and his Franciscans in 1227; it subsequently survived until the town's capture by the Portuguese re-established the Roman Catholic Diocese of Ceuta on 4 April 1417.
 The Ceuta Cathedral was then raised on the site of old Septem's 6th-century church.